Using Claude Code with git

 Day 6: Using Claude Code with git

-Claude Code can write code, run tests, stage files, and commit — all in one uninterrupted session.
-That capability is genuinely useful.
-It's also how you end up with a commit message that says "fix bug" in your main branch history at 11:45pm.
+Claude Code can write code, run tests, stage files, and commit in one uninterrupted session.
+That is genuinely useful.
+It is also how you end up with fix bug in your main-branch history at 11:45pm on a Friday.

 What we tried